jhudsl/tidyversecourse/docs/02-get-data.md

 Looks like we have a whole bunch of numeric variables (indicated by <dbl>), but a few that appear like they *should* be numeric, but are actually strings (indicated by <chr>).
 We'll keep this in mind for when we wrangle the data!

-#### Healthcare Spending Data
+#### health care Spending Data

-Now, we're ready to read in our healthcare spending data, using a similar approach as we did for the coverage data.
+Now, we're ready to read in our health care spending data, using a similar approach as we did for the coverage data.

 ```r